Online degree

 Every application is different.
 If you’re not sure whether you meet the MSc Psychology entry requirements, or if you have any questions, contact us for advice.

+I would say just go for it.
 I am currently in full time employment, so being able to study at my own time and being able to be in control of my own studying was really important, and Walbrook provided that as part of their online degrees.
-Their model really works because you're able to juggle it around your current lifestyle more than the typical degree.
-Whether you're studying, whether you're part time, or whether you're parents, I would say just go for it.

 This Psychology MSc conversion degree gives a broad range of knowledge and advanced skills across the core areas of psychological sciences, supporting progression toward professional psychology training or roles in areas like occupational psychology, educational psychology, and counselling psychology.